scontain/scone_mesh_tutorial/README.md

 we will show you how to verify that these objectives were achieved, one by one.

+> **NOTE:** To check the protection of the password, username and program,
+> we will need to examine the logs of the container running
+> the Hello World service,
+> and/or execute some commands inside the container itself.
+> To perform those actions, you can use the following commands:
+>
+> ```bash
+> # List all pods in the default namespace:
+> kubectl get pods
+> # The name of the pod we are looking for, starts with 'pythonapp-python-hello-user'.
+> # View the log of the pod:
+> kubectl logs <pod name>
+> # Log-in to the container of the pod:
+> kubectl exec -it <pod name> -- sh
+> ```

 > **NOTE:** It out of scope of this tutorial to show why a malicious user,
 > authorized as the system administrator of the CAS
 > (as opposed to the system administrator of the application owner),